authelia/authelia/docs/content/reference/cli/authelia-gen/authelia-gen_docs_manage_adr_add.md

 ### Options

 ```
       --consequences string      sets the consequences of the record
       --context string           sets the context of the record
       --decision string          sets the decision of the record
   -h, --help                     help for add
+      --proposed-design string   sets the proposed design of the record
       --status string            sets the status of the record
       --title string             sets the title of the record
 ```

 ### Options inherited from parent commands